lllludd/towards-secure-networks/Tools_vpn.md

 - VPNarea.com : Is based in Bulgaria and required to keep no logs, with servers around the world.
 Is fast and reputed to be private and secure.
 - https://thatoneprivacysite.net/ has a comparison of heaps of services.

+#### What attacks does this protect me from?
+- Metadata retention.
+- Insecure public networks.
+- Some forms of website side tracking.

+#### What does this **not** do?
+- Anonymize your access to known services, such as facebook, your bank, your employment place etc.
+- Hide the fact you are using a VPN.
+Your ISP can see that you are using a VPN.
+- Protect from Website based tracking methods, such as browsers fingerprint, cookie matching and other spieware or malware on your machine.
+- Maximise your internet connection speed.

 #### References:
 https://ssd.eff.org/en/module/choosing-vpn-thats-right-you
 https://theprivacyguide.org/tutorials/understanding-vpns.html